amigavision/AmigaVision/content/distro/ReadMe.md

 AmigaVision is a carefully curated collection of Amiga games and demos, as well as a minimal Workbench setup with useful utilities and apps, wrapped in a user-friendly launcher.

-It has many features specifically for use with [MiSTer] FPGA devices, but also aims to work with emulators like UAE and on original AGA-compatible hardware like an Amiga 1200/4000 or CD32, usually with SD/CF card adapters.
+It has many features specifically for use with [MiSTer] and [Analogue Pocket] FPGA devices, but also aims to work with emulators like UAE, handheld emulation devices, and original AGA-compatible hardware like an Amiga 1200/4000 or CD32.

 Its aim is to balance preservation of the historical and current output of the [Amiga games] and [demo scene] as accurately as possible, while still being easy to use for people new to the Amiga computer.